latitov/OOP_MI_Ct_oPlus_in_JS/README.md

 ES6, also known as ECMAScript2015, introduced classes.
-A class is a type of function, but instead of using the keyword function to initiate it, we use the keyword class, and the properties is assigned inside a constructor() method.
+A class is a type of function, but instead of using the keyword function to initiate it, we use the keyword class, and the properties are assigned inside a constructor() method.

 ```
 	class Car {